-My paternal grandfather, who we refer to as Ah Ta, was born in 1893 at a time when China was in great turmoil and the common people were facing great hardships.
+My paternal grandfather, who we refer to as Ah Ta, a Hakka, was born in 1893 at a time when China was in great turmoil and the common people were facing great hardships.
 In 1900, the Boxer Uprising broke out in the north, targeting foreigners who in turn responded by dispatching militia from the Eight-Nation-Alliance comprising Germany, Austria-Hungary, France, Britain, Italy, United States, Russia and Japan, which attacked and ransacked the Forbidden Palace.
 The emperor and Empress Dowager Cixi ran away from Beijing.
 The Eight-Nation-Alliance imposed a humiliating treaty on China and demanded payment of £67 million in war reparations.

 Ah Ta was the youngest of 2 elder boys and a sister.
 The family was so poor they could not afford to send him to school, and he would loiter outside the classroom where his richer cousins and village peers were studying.
 What he lacked in proper education, he made up with his deft and agile mind.
 He would memorize what was taught in the classroom faster than the rest of the class.
 However, for economic and survival reasons, at the tender age of 12, he had to leave his village (大埔县 Dabu, Huliao) and his beloved mother (his father had passed away earlier).
 Little did they realize their parting was final and mother and son would never see each other again.
 He headed for 汕頭 Shan Tou port, 176 km about 3 hours from Dabu, for his boat voyage to Malaya and came and settled down in Malacca.
 Dabu to Shan Tou is about 176 km (about 3 hours away) apart.
 Little was told on how he managed during those times when he arrived in Malacca, but he was quite an affable fellow and would just laugh off praises or criticisms with a, “Heheheh.”
 Although he was a good-natured person, he was a very fast learner for in a decade or two he was able to set up a cloth shop with two shop lots combined into one.
 But he was over-trusting of his nephew (never know him), and in one of his business trips to Indonesia, his nephew absconded with his entire stock, never to be heard of again.
 Thus he came back with only his shirt on his back and had to start his life anew.